AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-53643-order-has-an-incorrect-total-when-placing-a-purchase-order.md

 <u>Actual results</u>:

-The placed order contains only the first active product, but the order total is calculated for both the products.
+The placed order contains only the first active product, but the order total is calculated for both products.

 ## Apply the patch